student success

 • Accreditation documentation

-The accreditation process can be time-demanding and stressful for your campus staff and leadership, yet is essential to complete and pass.
-And while the official process is something you address once every decade, regularly gathering data from your students and maintaining proactive processes can make the actual, official requirements go much more smoothly.
+The accreditation process can be time-demanding and stressful for your campus staff and leadership, yet it is essential to complete on the designated cycle.
+And while the official process is something you address once every decade, regularly gathering data from your students and maintaining proactive processes can make the official requirements go much more smoothly.

 My colleague Charles Schroeder likes to say that during self-studies, people on campus begin running around gathering data and shouting, “The accreditors are coming!
 The accreditors are coming!”
 To avoid this reaction, our recommendation is don’t just assess student satisfaction as part of your self-study, but assess student satisfaction on a regular cycle, once every two or three years (if not annually).